Our top pick for

 There are currently 2.6 million Energy Recovery shares held short by investors – that's known as Energy Recovery's "short interest".
 This figure is 2.9% down from 2.7 million last month.

 There are a few different ways that this level of interest in shorting Energy Recovery shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Energy Recovery.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Energy Recovery.

 Find out more about how you can short Energy Recovery stock.

 We're not expecting Energy Recovery to pay a dividend over the next 12 months.